-TEACUP was developed with Fabric version 1.8, but it should run with newer versions of Fabric.
+TEACUP was developed with Fabric versions 1.8-1.10, but it should also run with newer versions of Fabric.
 The easiest way to install the latest version of Fabric is using the tool pip.
 Under FreeBSD pip can be installed with portmaster:

-'''

 portmaster devel/py-pip

-'''